Image © Bob Jones

 Portreath survived longer than most of the little ports, but by 1950 only occasional colliers unloaded domestic fuel.
 It should be noted that the entrance is dangerous when there is a heavy sea or ground swell running, or when it is blowing from west to north: in such conditions yachts should keep well away from this stretch of coast.
 The harbour is not lit, although it can be picked out by a white "pepperpot" day mark on the cliffs above the harbour.

 Visitors' moorings are occasionally available.
-The harbour belongs to Cornwall Council, but moorings are looked after by the Portreath Harbour Association.
+The harbour belongs to Kerrier District Council, but moorings are looked after by the Portreath Harbour Association.
 There are no mooring charges as such, but a donation would be accepted by the Treasurer or Secretary.

 The middle basin dries about two metres.
 There is some water from half-tide upwards but, depending upon draught, the harbour is generally usable for two hours each side of high water.
 During entry do not cut the corner around Horse Rock or the pier head.
 The inner dock shallows towards the far end where is a small slipway.